Welcome to Pinedale

 With a rich ranching background, Pinedale is still home to one of the nation's oldest and longest cattle drives.
-The Green River Drift runs in June, and literally stops traffic as cowboys herd their charges down main street during their 70 mile journey north.
-Prior to this area's ranching past it was an integral part of the Fur Trade in the 1800s, and the Green River Rendezvous is celebrated every July in remembrance of this cultural ancestry.
+The Green River Drift runs in June and October and literally stops traffic as cowboys herd their charges along the Historic Green River Drift for a 70 mile journey.
+Prior to this area's ranching past it was an trade and settlement area of the Rocky Mountain Fur Trade era of the early 1800's... the Green River Rendezvous is celebrated every July in remembrance of this cultural ancestry.

 Where the West is Still Wild

 Wildlife outnumber the residents ten-fold and animals are commonly seen any day of the year.
 There are resident moose found in town parks, and mule deer cautiously make their way across streets and driveways.
 Mountain lions and bobcats have been spotted sunning on rocks, and gray wolves and elk herds can be seen loping alongside fences near wilderness areas.
 Many come to witness Pinedale's ancient Path of the Pronghorn migration, one of the last remaining long-distance animal migrations in the Western Hemisphere.
 Just north of Pinedale along US HWY 191, two wildlife overpasses, six underpass, and thirteen miles of special wildlife fencing ensures the safety of pronghorn and several other wildlife species during their migratory highway crossings.